harvj/remote-gaming/README.md

              ▼
           Svelte UI

-The system records **game actions as events** and exposes structured session state to the frontend.
+This structure keeps the system centered on **state transitions and event history**, rather than tying it to a specific frontend.

 ---